ninjas1337/Geometric-Proof-of-the-Leibnitz-Formula-for-Pi-Via-Gibbs-Phasor-Chain-Convergence/README.md

 ## What This Is

-A new proof of the Leibniz formula
+A new* proof of the Leibniz formula

 $$\frac{\pi}{4} = 1 - \frac{1}{3} + \frac{1}{5} - \frac{1}{7} + \cdots$$

 in which the value π is **constructed geometrically**, not imported from any external identity.

 The proof uses the phasor chain arising from Fourier partial sums — a polygonal path in the complex plane formed by chaining arm vectors tip-to-tail.
 As the number of harmonics increases, the polygon converges to a circle.
 The ratio of its circumference to its diameter is π.
 The Leibniz partial sums are the axis projection of the chain endpoint.
 The value π/4 falls out of the geometry.

+*not peer reviewed

 ## The Core Idea